Muhanga District: Agriculture

-Maize crop Maize
+Maize crop

-Is the main crop cultivated in Muhanga District, where it is cultivated in Marshlands and also on land scape, the crops has a big importance in the development of Muhanga District population, where they consume it and it generates money to them.
+Maize is the main crop cultivated in Muhanga District, where it is cultivated in Marshlands and also on land scape, the crops has a big importance in the development of Muhanga District population, where they consume it and it generates money to them.
 According to the population of Muhanga, maize is the first crop needed in their daily life.
 The Economy of Muhanga District is also based on Agriculture of coffee, rice, cassava, vegetables and cereals.

 Education

 In this district, the net primary school enrolment rate is 90.7%, net secondary school enrolment is 20.8% and literacy rate for persons aged 15–24 years is 86%.
 This is somehow different from the national achievements which are at: 91.7% for net primary school enrolment rate, 20.9% for gross secondary school enrolment and 83.7% for literacy rate for persons aged 15–24 years.
 The literacy rate is at 71.1% in Muhanga District against 69.7% of the total Rwandan population.